 The Sociology Department offers the Doctor of Philosophy degree.
 Students admitted into the PhD program will also earn an M.A. at completion.

-The M.A. in sociology is only available to students admitted into the Ph.D. program.
-The admissions committee evaluates the work of students who enter with post-baccalaureate experience for a maximum of twelve semester hours of graduate coursework to be applied toward their graduate work at Baylor University.
+The M.A. in sociology is only available to students admitted into the Ph.D. program upon completion of the second year of the program.
+For students seeking to enter the program with previous post-baccalaureate experience, the admissions committee will evaluate the work of the student and may apply a maximum of twelve semester hours of previous graduate coursework toward their graduate work at Baylor University.

 - About the Department